LautaMedia/QueryBuilder/QueryBuilder/README.md

 ```

 ### Select

-As in SQL, select queries start with a select() method and optional parameters defining what you want to select.
+You can still use select and select-from if you want to.

 ```PHP
 function select(string ...$parameters){...}